Eligibility for maintenance grants and loans

 The funding available depends on where you are going and what you are doing.
 We have outlined the main funding opportunities below.
 Please note, these are subject to availability and not guaranteed.

-Where there is no funding available, you should assume that an opportunity is self-funded, ie that you have to pay for it yourself.
+Where there is no funding available, you should assume that an opportunity is self-funded, ie that you have to pay for your own living costs (as you would if you were in Aberdeen) plus your own travel costs.

 Turing Scheme